 - It is typical for an outlier that does not have an unusual predictor value to have little effect on the least squares fit.
-However, even if an outlier does not have much effect on the least squares fit, it can cause other problems - For instance, in this example, the RSE is 1.09 when the outlier is included in the regression, but it is only 0.77 when the outlier is removed - Since the RSE (σ) is used to compute all confidence intervals and p-values, such a dramatic increase caused by a single data point can have implications for the interpretation of the fit - If we believe that an outlier has occurred due to an error in data collection or recording, then one solution is to simply remove the observation - However, care should be taken, since an outlier may instead indicate a deficiency with the model, such as a missing predictor
+However, it can cause other problems - For instance, in this example, the RSE is 1.09 when the outlier is included in the regression, but it is only 0.77 when the outlier is removed - Since RSE (σ) is used to compute all confidence intervals and p-values, such a dramatic increase caused by a single data point can have implications for the interpretation of the fit - If we believe that an outlier has occurred due to an error in data collection or recording, then one solution is to simply remove the observation - However, care should be taken since an outlier may instead indicate a deficiency with the model, such as a missing predictor

-5. High Leverage Points
+5. High Leverage Points (unusual x)